Fixing Astro's 'Import Declaration Conflicts' Error

 I hit a weird error in Astro today that I hadn’t seen before:

-Import declaration conflicts with local declaration of 'Search'
+Import declaration conflicts with local declaration of 'Search'.
+It took me a

 minute to figure out what was going on, so I’m writing this down in case it